leangjia/blender_docs/manual/modeling/empties.rst

 Empty Displays settings can be accessed from :menuselection:`Properties --> Object Data --> Empty` panel.

-Use Alpha
-   Use alpha blending instead of alpha-test
-   (blends with the background but can have depth sorting artifacts).

-Opacity
-   Fade the image to make it transparent
-   (uses the object *Color*'s alpha component).

 Offset X, Y
    Offset the image origin
    (where 1.0 represents the width/height of the image).